Xunnamius/projector-pipeline/README.md

 # projector-pipeline

-This project contains the collection of component actions that power the CI/CD pipeline that undergirds [Projector][2]-based projects.
+This project contains the collection of component actions powering the CI/CD pipeline that undergirds [Projector][2]-based projects.
 For more details on the pipeline's design, such as managing per-repository and cross-repository pipeline configurations, see [ARCHITECTURE.md][architecture].